Parking Forms & Applications

 - Who makes up a carpool?
 Two or more Lewis & Clark community members who are qualified under the carpool registration process with the Office of Transportation and Parking constitute a valid campus carpool.
-The first two carpool participants must buy their own pass, therefore, a carpool vehicle must display two valid carpool permits.
+Each carpool participant must buy their own pass, therefore, a carpool vehicle must display two or more valid carpool permits.
 Students who are residents of the campus are not eligible for a carpool parking permit.

 - Permit procedures: One carpool permit will be issued to each carpool participant.
 All vehicles used by the carpool must be registered.
-When not carpooling, a valid day pass must be displayed.
-Each person purchasing a carpool pass will receive five complimentary day passes to be used when not carpooling.
+When not carpooling, one carpool pass must be displayed in addition to a valid day pass.

 - Multiple vehicles: If persons registered in one carpool use more than one vehicle, each of which is previously registered with the College, the permit may be used in either registered vehicle.

 - Changes in carpool status: It is mandatory that changes in carpool status be reported to the Office of Transportation and Parking.
 Changes in status include, but are not limited to changes in residency, changes in carpool members, or a change of carpool vehicles.

 - Monitoring: Transportation and Parking staff monitor carpools.
 The Department of Transportation and Parking may suspend carpool privileges for violation of carpool rules.
 The success of the carpooling program depends on the integrity of its participants.
 The Office of Transportation and Parking will protect the anonymity of persons reporting violations of carpool regulations.
 Any carpool participant found to be in violation of this section will be subject to parking citations with associated fines.